TsienJin/SC1015-Project/README.md

 >
 > 2. Find somewhere to insert descision tree

+### Why decision trees may not be the optimal model

+Decision trees only takes into account one variable at every decision stage, may would result in a lower accuracy rating as we only consider a single variable to make our classification decision (splitting of the data set) instead of taking all the variables at once.

+Each decision in the decision tree can be viewed as an individual IF-ELSE statement.
+Hence, each only only can go 2 ways (True or False), this is not applicable to our data sets since we are using more than 2 distinct levels of classification (there are 4 levels of stress).

 ###### Support Vector Machine

 We compared 4 types of SVM models found in [scikit learn](https://scikit-learn.org/stable/modules/svm.html).